rkhawam750/Ripple-Fintech-Case-Study/README.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?
-Ripple is the name of a payment network and the payment protocol, authored by Arthur Britto, David Schwartz, & Ryan Fugger.
-It was developed and released in 2012 by a company of the same name, in order to enable "secure, instant and nearly free global financial transactions".
+* Authored by Arthur Britto, David Schwartz, & Ryan Fugger, Ripple is the name of a payment network and the payment protocol that was developed and released in 2012.
+It it's goal in order to enable "secure, instant and nearly free global financial transactions".
 It is built on principles similar to those of Bitcoin, so many people consider it a cryptocurrency.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)